Activate Accountability™: How Ownership Becomes Execution at Scale

 An Invitation

-“Growth magnifies complexity and complexity exposes the leadership system behind performance.”
+“Growth magnifies complexity and complexity exposes the leadership and organizational system behind performance.”

 – Cynthia Tucker, Founder of Coltivano.

-This tension isn’t failure, it’s exposure.
-Growth magnifies what leadership has built well, and what it has outgrown.
+This tension magnifies what the organization has built well, and what it has outgrown.

 The Dynamics Behind Exposure